pedestal/pedestal/app/docs/design-spec.md

 functions for each kind of transaction that we would like to perform.

 Once we have changed the data, how do we know what has changed?
-Most the things that happen in an application are responding to changes in the data model.
+Most of the things that happen in an application are responding to changes in the data model.
 Without having accurate change reports, we end up doing a lot of unnecessary work.
 If we decide to use multiple atoms in order to see more focused change, it makes it harder to have clear units of work.

-Changing the info model by calling functions is not ideal.
-A better approach would be to decouple describing changes from applying them to the model.
+Changing the information model by calling functions is not ideal.
+A better approach would be to decouple the description of a change from applying them to the model.
 This would allow us to make independent decisions about these two activities and it gives us a way to describe units of work.

 In Pedestal, the information model addresses the above issues.
 Changes to the model are made by applying a [transform message](#transform-messages)